 Once a candidate is alerted to their match and they have attended an informational interview with the host site supervisor, they have a final opportunity to confirm their acceptance.
 Once this occurs, the placement will be finalized, and the candidate will receive information to complete the MTCC AmeriCorps onboarding process.

-Service begins in the summer with a multi-day orientation and training provided by MTCC.
+Service begins in the fall with a multi-day orientation and training provided by MTCC.
 You will get to know your AmeriCorps cohort, learn about Montana, and come to understand your duties as an AmeriCorps member.
 Once completed, you will begin serving full-time at your host site!

 ADA/EOE/AA/Veteran’s Preference: MTCC is an administrative unit of the University of Montana.
 Reasonable accommodations are provided in the hiring process for persons with disabilities.
 For example, this material is available in alternative format upon request.
 As an Equal Opportunity/Affirmative Action employer, we encourage applications from minorities, veterans, and women.
 Qualified candidates may request veterans’ or disabilities preference in accordance with state law.